Air Traffic Controller training

 To be eligible to apply, you do need to provide us with the required documentary evidence that you meet the educational pre-requisites.

 The only restriction is that you need to be at least 18 years of age when you submit your application.
-There is no a maximum age restriction for ATC Trainees.
-We will train any candidate who successfully completes the recruitment process.

 Some points to consider: